Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Conclusions

 The performance of well-validated mocks for DES Y3 BAO analysis is crucial for obtaining robust scientific results.
 The analysis of the data collected by the Dark Energy Survey during the first 3 years of the project poses a great scientific challenge in the development of the required mocks.
 We have created a significant number of mocks, $1\,952$, adequate for statistical analysis of galaxy clustering.
 The mocks have been built by populating the halo catalogs of $488$ ICE-COLA fast simulations.
 This task is made up of many steps that make up our pipeline, those are:

-\begin{enumerate} \item HALO CATALOGUES - Run $488$ ICE-COLA simulations with different initial conditions.
-Create light-cones halo catalogs on-the-fly by replicating simulated boxes.\\ \item GALAXY CATALOGUES \begin{enumerate} \item HOD: Populate halos with one central galaxy and $N_{\rm sat}$ satellite galaxies following a Poisson distribution, setting the first free parameter per tomographic bin, $M_1$. \item HAM: Assign a pseudo-luminosity $l_{\rm p}$ to galaxies, setting the second free parameter per tomographic bin, $\Delta_{\rm LM}$. \item Model photometric redshifts using a highly accurate method which follows a 2D probability distribution relating photometric and spectroscopic redshifts of VIPERS data. \item Apply four DES Y3 BAO mask over each full-sky light-cone and quadrupling the total number of galaxy mocks compared to halo catalogs. \end{enumerate} \item CALIBRATION - Set an automatic calibration procedure using a differential evolution stochastic minimization algorithm to find the best values for the ten free parameters.
-This step is a loop of step (ii).\\ \item FINAL GALAXY CATALOGUES - Repeat step (ii) with the final set of parameters. \end{enumerate}
+\begin{enumerate} \item HALO CATALOGS - Run $488$ ICE-COLA simulations with different initial conditions.
+Create light cones halo catalogs on-the-fly by replicating simulated boxes.\\ \item GALAXY CATALOGS \begin{enumerate} \item HOD: Populate halos with one central galaxy and $N_{\rm sat}$ satellite galaxies following a Poisson distribution, setting the first free parameter per tomographic bin, $M_1$. \item HAM: Assign a pseudo-luminosity $l_{\rm p}$ to galaxies, setting the second free parameter per tomographic bin, $\Delta_{\rm LM}$. \item Model photometric redshifts using a highly accurate method which follows a 2D probability distribution relating photometric and spectroscopic redshifts of VIPERS data. \item Apply four DES Y3 BAO mask over each full-sky light cone and quadrupling the total number of galaxy mocks compared to halo catalogs. \end{enumerate} \item CALIBRATION - Set an automatic calibration procedure using a differential evolution stochastic minimization algorithm to find the best values for the ten free parameters.
+This step is a loop of step (ii).\\ \item FINAL GALAXY CATALOGS - Repeat step (ii) with the final set of parameters. \end{enumerate}